reyvaleza/edit.com/README.md

 \
 So I started on this text editor last month (May 2025) and learning modern C++ at the same time.
 But lo and behold, on mid-June, Microsoft announced the revival of the [MS-DOS Editor!](https://github.com/microsoft/edit) In Rust!
 And made it work for Linux too!
 Microsoft stole my thunder!!!\
 \
 Sucks.
 But here is my output so far.
 It doesn't even scroll yet, but at least the code is just over 1,000 lines for now.
 After adding scrolling, and maybe double-buffering, and maybe undo-redo, I hope it doesn't reach over 2,000 lines.
-I want to avoid classes so I won't do new and delete but I have to do the TextBuffer class, so I made it a Singleton by way of a static method so I don't have to instatiate and use pointers, just a reference variable.
-I always compile with a -std=c++23.\
+I want to avoid classes but I have to create the TextBuffer and Screen classes, so I made them a Singletons by way of static methods so I don't have to instatiate and use pointers and new and delete, just reference variables.
+I always compile with a -std=c++23 switch.\
 \
 So here it is in its pure rough state.
 It's not very usable yet as it doesn't even open and save to a file yet.
 It is a work in progress -:).\
 \